ncalteen/actions-docker-training/Exercises/04-Create-Context-Job.md

    git commit -am 'Add context workflow'
    ```

-4. Open a pull request and merge the `Context` branch into the `main` branch,
+4. Open a pull request and merge the `context` branch into the `main` branch,
-   making sure to delete the `Context` branch after doing so
+   making sure to delete the `context` branch after doing so

+   In the pull request, you will see the _context_ workflow running and the
+   results when it completes.
+You can review the logs of the run and the steps
+   it took by selecting **Details** next to the action.
+You can experiment with
+   this action by making additional updates to the code and committing it.